Cliff Face track

 Cliff Face track provides a challenging walk through the best of Woko National Park, with dramatic scenic views towards the escarpment above.

-- Woko National Park
+- Woko National Park in North Coast

 - 3km loop